Hadi-kk/base-react-router-v7-project/TASK.md

 ## Notes

 - Use generated TypeScript types
+- GraphQL client is already implemented in `app/lib/client.ts`
 - Search page should be client-side only
 - Character detail page should be server-side rendered
 - Handle errors appropriately (404s, API failures)